prem14-git/GalactIQ/README.md

 - **Star Favorites:** Click the star icon to save your favorite scientists and news articles for later reading
 - **View Favorites:** Access all your starred items in a dedicated favorites section
 - **Space Facts:** Click the "Space Facts" button to get a new, random fact and image from NASA's Astronomy Picture of the Day (APOD) API
+- **3D Solar System:** Explore an interactive 3D solar system with clickable planets, zoom controls, and detailed planet information
+- **Space Quiz:** Test your knowledge with an interactive quiz featuring questions about Indian space missions, scientists, and space facts
 - **Comment:** Join discussions by commenting on news articles and scientist profiles
 - **Enjoy Animations:** Experience a rocket launch animation and cosmic backgrounds for an immersive feel